If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 Some people insist that it’s just a sweetened, watered-down scotch.

-It makes it sound like there’s not as much flavor in it, and that couldn’t be further from the truth.
+The phrase “watered-down” makes it sound like there’s not as much flavor in it.
+That couldn’t be further from the truth.

 This gorgeous translucent drink has plenty of flavor.

-To me, all the club soda does is help lessen the burn you get from really good scotch.
+The club soda only helps lessen the burn you get from really good scotch.
 It doesn’t affect the taste much at all.

 11. Scotch Collins

-The club soda gives it a bit of bubble and fizz, and the fruit garnishes add that little extra something to make it look as good as it tastes.
+The club soda gives the spirit a bit of bubble and fizz.
+The fruit garnishes add that little extra something to make it look as good as it tastes.

 12. Scotch Toddy